The nature of assembly bias - III. Observational properties: Conclusions

-Lacerna $\&$ Padilla (2011, Paper I) presented an overdensity peak height proxy with the aim to understand the assembly bias effect.
+\citet[][Paper I]{Lacerna11} presented an overdensity peak height proxy with the aim to understand the assembly bias effect.
 This new definition was proposed as a better alternative than the virial mass.
-In this work we adapt this model including observational issues using galaxy luminosities, taking advantage of their correlation with substructure mass.
-As the SDSS is limited in flux, and as the tracers of mass are the galaxies themselves, the method is modified to use the crowding of the environment around galaxies in selected volume-limited samples, instead of searching for a correction to the virial mass as was done in Paper I. We measure the total light in cylinders centred in each galaxy, thus obtaining an estimate of the crowding around galaxies, that traces the asembly bias.
-The radius of this cylinder is parameterized as a function of stellar age and luminosity.
-The best-fitting sets of parameters in the simulation and observations are very similar ($a=0.75$, $b=-0.36$ and $a=1$, $b=-0.36$, respectively).
-In both cases the asembly bias is practically absent using this approach.
-The average differences in clustering amplitude between old and young populations for both semi-analytic and observational galaxies are smaller than a 10 percent for each range in magnitude $M'_r$.
-By estimating a weighted average for the values in the range of $1\sigma$ for semi-analytic and SDSS galaxies, it is obtained that the set of best-fitting parameters for the radius of the cylinder is $a = 0.76 \pm 0.31$, $b = -0.39 \pm 0.18$.
+In this work we adapt this model to observations.
+As the SDSS catalogue is limited in flux, and as the tracers of mass are the host haloes of neighbours central galaxies, the method is modified to use the crowding of the environment around central galaxies, instead of searching for a correction to the virial mass as was done in Paper I. We measure the total mass given by the mass of neighbour host haloes in cylinders centred at each central galaxy, thus obtaining an estimate of the crowding around them, which traces the assembly bias.
+The radius of this cylinder is parametrized as a function of stellar age and host halo mass of the central galaxy.
+The best-fitting sets of parameters in the mock catalogue and observations are similar ($a=0.3$, $b=-0.6$ and $a=0.3$, $b=-1.08$, respectively).
+In both cases the assembly bias is lower than 5$-$15 per cent after using this approach.
+By estimating a weighted average for the values in the range of $1\sigma$ for mock and SDSS central galaxies, it is obtained that the set of best-fitting parameters for the radius of the cylinder is $a = 0.26 \pm 0.19$, $b = -0.75 \pm 0.36$.